-AAFMAA was established on January 13, 1879 after officials in the War Department saw the need for an Association to take care of fellow Soldiers in the aftermath of the Battle of Little Big Horn— "Custer's Last Stand."
+AAFMAA was established on January 13, 1879, after officials in the War Department saw the need for an Association to take care of fellow Soldiers in the aftermath of the Battle of the Little Bighorn — "Custer's Last Stand."

 Since then, active supporters and officers have included Generals John J. Pershing, George C. Marshall, Dwight D. Eisenhower, Carl A. (Tooey) Spaatz, Omar N. Bradley, William C. Westmoreland, Creighton W. Abrams, Walter T. “Dutch” Kerwin, Michael S. Davison, H. Norman Schwarzkopf, Ronald R. Fogleman, Michael E. Ryan and Eric K. Shinseki, just to name a few.

-Throughout our rich 140 years of history, there have been many Association changes.
-In 1984, the Association’s members voted to expand membership to include Air Force officers.
+Throughout our rich 142 years of history, there have been many Association changes.
+In 1984, the Association’s Members voted to expand Membership to include Air Force officers.
 In 1987, the name was officially changed from Army Mutual Aid Association to the Army and Air Force Mutual Aid Association – AAFMAA.
-In 1995, AAFMAA’s members voted to expand membership to include Noncommissioned Officers and in 2000, membership expanded again to include enlisted ranks.
-In September 2011, membership was once again expanded to include service members of the Marine Corps, Navy and Coast Guard.
-Today, American Armed Forces service members around the world, on active duty, Retired, Guard, Reserves, those currently attending one of the service academies, ROTC contract/scholarship cadets and honorably discharged veterans (residing in AZ, CT, FL, HI, MD, NC, OK, RI, SC and VA) are eligible for membership.
-On 12 June 2013, to honor the expansion of membership to all American Armed Forces, AAFMAA officially changed its name to American Armed Forces Mutual Aid Association — still maintaining the acronym AAFMAA.
+In 1995, AAFMAA’s Members voted to expand Membership to include Noncommissioned Officers and in 2000, Membership expanded again to include enlisted ranks.
+In September 2011, Membership was once again updated to include servicemembers of the Marine Corps, Navy and Coast Guard and in August 2021, Membership expanded to include servicemembers of the Space Force.
+Today, American Armed Forces servicemembers around the world, on active duty, Retired, Guard, Reserves, those currently attending one of the service academies, ROTC contract/scholarship cadets and honorably discharged Veterans (residing in AZ, CT, FL, HI, MD, NC, OK, RI, SC and VA) are eligible for Membership.
+On 12 June 2013, to honor the expansion of Membership to all American Armed Forces, AAFMAA officially changed its name to American Armed Forces Mutual Aid Association — still maintaining the acronym AAFMAA.

-Since 1879, AAFMAA has continuously provided members low-cost life insurance and superlative survivor assistance, including expedited death benefit payments, securing all Government benefits available, preparing government and insurance claims for the bereaved families of our members.
-Supporting the military family doesn’t end at the death of the military member, AAFMAA continues to support the deceased member’s spouse and minor children by informing them of all new or untapped Government benefits.
+Since 1879, AAFMAA has continuously provided Members low-cost life insurance and superlative survivor assistance, including expedited death benefit payments, securing all Government benefits available, preparing government and insurance claims for the bereaved families of our Members, and providing electronic and physical vault document storage.
+Supporting the military family doesn’t end at the death of the military member, AAFMAA continues to support the deceased Member’s spouse and minor children by informing them of all new or untapped Government benefits.

-Over 140 years later, AAFMAA is still here providing the financial services needed today “to aid the families of the deceased members in a prompt, simple and substantial manner” tomorrow.
+Over 142 years later, AAFMAA is still here providing the financial services needed today “to aid the families of the deceased Members in a prompt, simple and substantial manner” tomorrow.